General conditions for universality of Quantum Hamiltonians: General Conditions for Universality

-\begin{theorem}[Universality Characterisation] A family of Hamiltonians, $\mathcal{M}$, is an efficient universal model iff \mham is \QMA-complete under faithful reductions, and $\mathcal{M}$ is closed. \end{theorem} \begin{proof} First consider the only if direction.
+\begin{proof} First consider the only if direction.
 Closure is clearly necessary: if a model $\mathcal{M}$ is universal, all Hamiltonians (including those of the form $H_A^{(1)} + H_B^{(2)}$ for $H_A^{(1)}, H_B^{(2)} \in \mathcal{M}$) can be simulated by a Hamiltonian in the model.
 In \cref{lem:kh-faithful} we proved the \kham problem is \QMA-complete under faithful reductions.
 Any efficient universal model must be able to simulate Hamiltonians in $\mathcal{K}$ with only polynomial overhead, hence \mham must itself be \QMA-complete under faithful reductions.

 Now consider the if direction.
 Let $\mathcal{M}$ be a family of Hamiltonians meeting the conditions of the theorem, i.e.\ such that \mham is \QMA-complete under faithful reductions, and $\mathcal{M}$ is closed.
 We will explicitly construct a universal model, solely based on these conditions.